Lemons, Lavender, & Laundry

 The easiest way to remove pilling from clothing and fabrics is this Conair Fabric Shaver.

-Conair Fabric Shaver
+• Conair Fabric Shaver

 Let me show you our couch pillows that were covered in pilling.

 Grab your Fabric Shaver and select your trim height.
-I have always gone with the lowest “trim”, but if you want a higher “shave”, you simply set it to want you want to use.
+I have always gone with the lowest “trim”, but if you want a higher “shave”, you simply set it to what you want to use.

 Height selector on fabric shaver to remove pilling from fabric.